AdobeDocs/analytics.pt-BR/help/technotes/ga-to-aa/reports/acquisition-reports.md

 ## Análise de custo

 Este relatório mostra os dados de desempenho de visita, custo e receita dos canais de marketing pagos.
-A Adobe fornece um produto dedicado para oferecer informações chamado Adobe Advertising Cloud.
-Se a organização estiver interessada em usar esse produto, entre em contato com a equipe de conta da Adobe.
+Adobe Advertising, a separate product, provides this functionality.
+If your organization is interested in using this product, contact your Adobe Account Team.